-- WSP team is beginning work on the risk and vulnerability assessment - Input from public meetings will be reviewed, discussed with the HMPC, and incorporated into the plan update - · Public survey will be posted online wsp.com
+- WSP team is working on the risk and vulnerability assessment; a draft Hazard Identification & Risk Assessment will be posted by Friday, September 13th - Input from public meetings will be reviewed, discussed with the HMPC, and incorporated into the plan update - Public survey has 379 responses so far.
+Make sure your input is shared!